stuffed pepper casserole close-up

 Prefer something softer and fluffier?
 Whip up a batch of cheesy biscuits with shredded cheddar and garlic powder.
 They’re great for dipping or enjoying alongside every bite of pepper casserole.

-n touch, cornbread muffins also make a perfect partner—especially for the Cajun or Tex-Mex versions.
+For an extra Southern touch, cornbread muffins also make a perfect partner—especially for the Cajun or Tex-Mex versions.

 Simple salad pairings for balance